We Leave Nothing to Chance

-Mrs. Annette Conway, wife of U.S. Marine Corps Commandant General James Conway, is the ship’s sponsor, and she will christen the ship in the spring of 2011 in a traditional Navy ceremony at the Avondale facility.
+Ship’s Sponsor: Mrs. Annette Conway, wife of U.S. Marine Corps Commandant General James Conway; she christened the ship in a traditional Navy ceremony at the Avondale shipbuilding facility.

 Builder: NGSS AVONDALE OP